IUPAP C10 2018 Young Scientist Prize in the Structure and Dynamics of Condensed Matter

 Prize Selection: The prize selection committee will consist of C10 Commission members.
 The Prize winner will be announced on the IUPAP website.

-Prize Presentation: Winner’s prize lecture and award ceremony will be held in 2017 at the American Physical Society (APS) March Meeting (March 13-17, 2017, New Orleans, LA) in cooperation with Division of Condensed Matter Physics (DCMP) and Division of Material Physics (DMP) of APS.
+Prize Presentation: Winner’s Prize Lecture and Award Ceremony will be held in 2018 at the American Physical Society (APS) March Meeting (March 5-9, 2018, Los Angeles, CA) in cooperation with Division of Condensed Matter Physics (DCMP) and Division of Material Physics (DMP) of APS.